aorwall/evactor/example/README.md

 Twitter Example
 ====================
 This is an example implementation that analyses and stores status updates from Twitter.
-It uses the Twitter Stream API and to run the application one must specify a Twitter username and password in the application.conf.
+To receive tweets it uses the [Twitter Streaming API](https://dev.twitter.com/docs/streaming-api).

 Flow
 ---------------------
+The flow is configured in [ExampleKernel.scala](https://github.com/aorwall/evactor/blob/master/example/src/main/scala/org/evactor/ExampleKernel.scala).

-1. A *Collector* receives status uploads from Twitters 'Spritzer' API (1% of all status updates on Twitter) and publishes them on the channel `twitter`.
+1. A *Collector* receives status uploads from Twitter's 'Spritzer' API (1% of all status updates on Twitter) and publishes them to the channel `twitter`.

 2. A [*Filter*](https://github.com/aorwall/evactor/blob/master/core/src/main/scala/org/evactor/process/route/Filter.scala) subscribes to `twitter` and filters out all status updates containing hashtags and publish them to the channel